(Division of Rheumatology, Department of Medicine)

 - Joubert PE, Werneke S, de la Calle C, Guivel-Benhassine F, Giodini A, Peduto L, Levine B, Schwartz O, Lenschow DJ, and Albert, MA.
 2012.
 Chikungunya virus-induced autophagy delays apoptosis via the induction of ER stress and generation of reactive oxygen species.
 Journal of Experimental Medicine.
 209:1029-1047.

-- S Shoji-Kawata, Sumpter Jr. R, Leveno M, Zou Z, Kinch L, Wilkins A, Sun Q, Pallauf K, Huerta C, Helms B, Tooze SA, Xavier R, Lenschow DJ, Yamamoto A, Lichtarge O, Grishin NV, Kaloyanova DV, and Levine B. 2012.
-Identification of a Potent Autophagy-Inducing Peptide.
-In revision.
+- S Shoji-Kawata, Sumpter Jr. R, Leveno M, Zou Z, Kinch L, Wilkins A, Sun Q, Pallauf L, MacDuff D, Huerta C, Virgin HW, Helms B, Eerland R, Tooze SA, Xavier R, Lenschow DJ, Yamamoto A, King D, Lichtarge O, Grishin NV, Spector S, Kaloyanova DV, and Levine B. 2013.
+Identification of a candidate therapeutic autophagy-inducing peptide.
 Nature.
+494(7436):201-206.